NathanWailes/sens/2. Decide/how should Aubrey spend his time.md

-# How Aubrey should spend his time on-stage
+# How Aubrey should spend his time when explaining SENS
 - The idea here is to investigate whether changing his standard speech might lead to better results.
+- We should gather analogies for the various parts of the argument that will appeal to various groups.
+Many times the software spaghetti code analogy falls flat because the majority of people in the audience don't know how to code.

 #### Have a few simple main ideas that remain on-screen the entire speech